 If set to true , Bridge adds comments to pull re quests for new issues introduced in the pull re quest.

 Requires Rapid Scan to be run on pull require events.
-This flag is ignored if full scan is run.
+This argument is ignored if full scan is run.

 Note: Requires SCM information including to ken as documented in section SCM Information needed for “Adding Comments to Pull Requests” feature.